scarfacedeb/blog/content/posts/core-erlang-from-elixir.md

 ---

-It's mentioned in [Erlang/Elixir Syntax: A Crash Course](https://elixir-lang.org/crash-course.html#adding-elixir-to-existing-erlang-programs) that Elixir compiles into BEAM byte code via [Erlang Abstract Format](http://erlang.org/doc/apps/erts/absform.html).
-But actually, there's an extra step between the Erlang Abstract Format and the BEAM byte code – [Core Erlang](https://www.it.uu.se/research/group/hipe/cerl/doc/core_erlang-1.0.3.pdf).
+It's mentioned in [Erlang/Elixir Syntax: A Crash Course](https://elixir-lang.org/crash-course.html#adding-elixir-to-existing-erlang-programs) that Elixir compiles into BEAM bytecode via [Erlang Abstract Format](http://erlang.org/doc/apps/erts/absform.html).
+But actually, there's an extra step between the Erlang Abstract Format and the BEAM bytecode – [Core Erlang](https://www.it.uu.se/research/group/hipe/cerl/doc/core_erlang-1.0.3.pdf).

-It's a neat little language with strict syntax that isn't suited for writing by hand, but is used as an intermediary format to run optimizations, checks and simplifications.
+It's a neat little language with a strict syntax that isn't suited for writing by hand but is used as an intermediary format to run optimizations, checks, and simplifications.
 [Dialyzer](http://erlang.org/doc/man/dialyzer.html) also works on the Core Erlang level.

 <!--more-->